 It makes sense for the above reasons to be why you became an abolitionist- you felt compelled to do something.
 But eventually that sheer determination will only fuel you for a couple of years and then you will become fatigued.
 Joining a cause to change the world is great but what will sustain you and fuel you is simply just to love people and respect their dignity.

-I cannot stress enough the detriment that is made in counter trafficking work when those in need of assistance or support are not given the dignity they are entitled.
+I cannot tell the detriment that is made in counter trafficking when those in need of assistance or support are not given the dignity they are entitled.
 Understanding terminology, statistics, stories and reports are all well and good but if we are not careful they can stigmatize and dehumanize a particular group of people experiencing a social injustice.
-And then we forget that, that particular group of people is made up of unique individuals who are the owners of their stories and experiences.
+And then we forget that, that particular people group is made up of unique individuals.
+These individuals have their own independent experiences and stories.

 I tell you all of this because I made these mistakes early on but never dreamed I was hurting more than I was helping.
 After all, everyone in the anti-trafficking movement was camped around the mission to stop it.
 And it is a good reason to fight but it cannot be the main reason we rally.
 We have to rally because we love people.
 Because we believe in their value and dignity because we see them as as EQUALS, as PEERS because we see them as FRIENDS.
 The anti trafficking world has often bonded over outrage and anger as a means to fuel people to fight to abolish and yet the numbers increase in exploitation as well as staff and volunteer burnout.

 If you are helping to provide support to someone requiring assistance, learn their name and a fun fact or dream they have, not the horrible things that have happened to them.
 Figure out how to humanize them instead of turning them into a cause or part of a social problem you must solve.
 If you memorialize the horror of what they have been through in order to fuel you to do what you do, you really actually just dishonor what they have survived.
-And then if you share only their pain and suffering with the world as a way to spur people to donate or fight-you keep the freedom they have at arms length.
+And then if you share only their pain and suffering with the world as a way to spur people to donate or fight-you keep the freedom they have at arm’s length.

-It has been ten years since I started working in the anti-trafficking movement and I am convinced that a love for people, a value for their dignity and a view of their equality is the best fuel to sustain your passion to fight modern day slavery, we just might end it.
+My fellow abolitionist, after almost ten years in anti-trafficking work, I am fully convinced that if we let a love for people, a value for their dignity and a view of their equality be what fuels our passion to fight modern day slavery, we just might end it.